EvidentSecurity/esp-sdk-ruby/docs/IntegrationsWebhookApi.md

 integration_id = 56 # Integer | The ID of the integration

 opts = {
-  url: "url_example", # String | The URL endpoint for the webhook
-  throttle_rate: 56, # Integer | The maximum number of alerts that may be sent through the integration every minute.
+  include: "include_example", # String | Related objects that can be included in the response:  integration See Including Objects for more information.
-  name: "name_example", # String | Name of the integration
   all_high_risk: true, # BOOLEAN | Send all high risk alerts
+  all_low_risk: true, # BOOLEAN | Send all low risk alerts
   all_medium_risk: true, # BOOLEAN | Send all medium risk alerts
-  all_low_risk: true, # BOOLEAN | Send all low risk alerts
+  custom_signature_ids: [56], # Array<Integer> | Custom signatures for integration
+  external_account_ids: [56], # Array<Integer> | External accounts for integration
+  name: "name_example", # String | Name of the integration
   send_updates: true, # BOOLEAN | This feature enables the integration to send alerts when they are updated.
 When disabled, alerts will only be sent when they are initially created.
 When enabled, alerts will additionally be sent when a change is made such as the alert ending.
 An alert may end for multiple reasons.
   send_when_suppressed: true, # BOOLEAN | Send notifications for suppressed alerts
   signature_ids: [56], # Array<Integer> | Signatures for integration
   statuses: ["statuses_example"], # Array<String> | Only send alerts that have the status in this list.
 Valid values are fail, warn, error, pass, info
-  external_account_ids: [56], # Array<Integer> | External accounts for integration
-  custom_signature_ids: [56], # Array<Integer> | Custom signatures for integration
-  include: "include_example" # String | Related objects that can be included in the response:  integration See Including Objects for more information.
+  throttle_rate: 56, # Integer | The maximum number of alerts that may be sent through the integration every minute.
-}
+  url: "url_example" # String | The URL endpoint for the webhook }

 begin